1 Corinthians 9:19-23

-I’ve been trying to change the church for 25 years.
+I’ve been trying to change the church for 35 years.
 I don’t think it’s impossible but it sure seems to be a slow process.
-So I’m doing it one person at a time and assuming that the change will come in the next generation.
+I’m doing it one person at a time, (someone I think is a future leader), and assuming that the change will come in the next generation.
 Starting a new church is tough work.
 But sometimes I also think it would be way easier to just start again.

 If we were sending missionaries to another culture we would certainly expect them to “do church” in culturally relevant ways.
 And if someone sent new missionaries to the West, then I would be very surprised if their solution ended up looking much like how we “do church” here now.